 Frank Knight opinion on commercial properties as an investment

-Knight Frank in their article suggested that commercial property investment is a good idea.
+Knight Frank, in their article, suggested that commercial property investment is a good idea.
 This is despite the fact that Brexit is still amongst us, at the time of writing.
-They suggest that commercial property investors ought to be looking at 7% return on their money.
+They indicate that commercial property investors ought to be looking at 7% return on their money.
 From my perspective, this is more money than you will get from a bank account.
 Do not forget that you should be looking at capital growth too.
 Knight Frank also highlight in their article the types of industries and commercial properties that will generate the very best returns.
 Make sure that you take some time to read their article.

 RICS opinion on commercial properties as an investment

 Royal Institution of Chartered Surveyors (RICS) has a different view.
 They point to Brexit as being a negative influence over commercial property investments and that of their tenants.
 You can read more about this in their 2019 quarter one analysis.

 Savills’ opinion on commercial properties as an investment